To inform the future use and management of Victoria’s forest estate, a new Great Outdoors Taskforce has been established.

 Melissa Wood, Member

-Mellissa is the current chair of the Victorian Environmental Assessment Council and member of the Eminent Panel for Community Engagement.
+Mellissa is the current Chair of the Victorian Environmental Assessment Council and member of the Eminent Panel for Community Engagement.

 Graeme Dear